 The pattern of deglaciation in both Clear Creek valley and Pine Creek valley appears to follow the pattern previously observed in Lake Creek valley (Young et al., 2011; Leonard et al., 2017b; Schweinsberg et al., 2020).
-All three glaciers remained at - or readvanced to - (100%) or near (82%-83%) their LGM extents between 16.0 and 15.6 ka, after which all three glaciers rapidly retreated to their cirques within the next $\sim 2 \, \text{kyr}$ at rates ranging between 35.6 and $6.8 \,\mathrm{m}\,\mathrm{a}^{-1}$.
-It is possible that the glacier in Pine Creek valley began retreating ~ 500 years earlier than the other two glaciers and likewise completely deglaciated ~ 500 years earlier.
+All three glaciers remained at - or re-advanced to - (100%) or near (82 - 83%) their LGM extents between 16.0 - 15.6 ka, after which all three glaciers rapidly retreated to their cirques within the next ~2 kyr, at rates ranging between 35.6 and 6.8 m a-1.
+It is possible that the glacier in Pine Creek valley began retreating ~500 yr earlier than the other two glaciers, and likewise completely deglaciated ~500 yr earlier.
 Pine Creek valley is shorter and steeper than the other two valleys.
-Thus, it is possible that variations in valley hypsometry between Pine Creek valley and the other two valleys may have caused the slight difference in their deglaciation histories (Young et al., 2011).
-We also observe that Pine Creek valley has the steepest average valley gradient and generally the slowest net retreat rate, which is predictably a direct result of valley hypsometry since glacier lengths in steeper valleys generally adjust less to equivalent changes in equilibrium line altitude (ELA).
-On the other hand, glaciers occupying the lower-gradient Lake Creek and Clear Creek valleys experienced generally higher reconstructed rates of retreat.
-Regardless, we find that while Pine Creek may have initiated ~ 500 years sooner than the other two, all three valleys were in a period of $\sim 1-1.5$ kyr synchronous retreat once the other two glaciers began retreating.
-We conclude that while there may have been some hypsometric influences on the timing of deglaciation across our study site, evidence suggests that these influences did not keep the glaciers from synchronously retreating during a majority of their deglaciation.
-We find that all three valley glaciers did not begin significantly retreating until \sim 5-6 kyr after the culmination of the LGM in the Sawatch Range (since we assume that boulder ages on both LGM and recessional moraines represent the timing of moraine abandonment).
-However, once glacier retreat initiated, deglaciation was completed within ~ 2 kyr.
+Thus, it is possible that variations in valley hypsometry between

+Pine Creek valley and the other two valleys may have caused the slight difference in their deglaciation histories (Young et al., 2011).
+We also observe that Pine Creek valley has the steepest average valley gradient and generally the slowest net retreat rate. which is predictably a direct result of valley hypsometry since glacier lengths in steeper valleys generally adjust less to equivalent changes in ELA.
+On the other hand, glaciers occupying the lower-gradient Lake and Clear creek valleys experienced generally higher reconstructed rates of retreat.
+Regardless, we find that while Pine Creek may have initiated ~500 yr sooner than the other two, all three valleys were in a period of ~1-1.5-kyr-long synchronous retreat once the other two glaciers began retreating.
+We conclude that while there may have been some hypsometric influences on the timing of deglaciation across our study site, evidence suggests these influences did not keep the glaciers from synchronously retreating during a majority of their deglaciation.
+We find that all three valley glaciers did not begin significantly retreating until ~5 - 6 kyr after the culmination of the LGM in the Sawatch Range (since we assume boulder ages on both LGM and recessional moraines represent the timing of moraine abandonment).
+However, once glacier retreat initiated, deglaciation was completed within ~2 kyr.